 Keep your dirty clothes separate

-At the end of the day you’re going to have some dirty clothes and nasty socks.
+At the end of the day, you’re going to have some dirty clothes and nasty socks.
 Use a simple plastic grocery bag and designate it as a dirty clothes bag.
-Put your dirty clothes in the bag, toss it to the corner of your tent, and it won’t get mixed up with your clean underwear.
+Put your dirty clothes in the bag, toss them to the corner of your tent, and they won’t get mixed up with your clean underwear.

 Another benefit of this is when you get home all you need to do is dump everything from that bag into the washing machine.